 Spring Green, WI 53588

 Box Office: 608-588-2361

-Jim is an author and a theater director, as well as a member of the core acting company member and literary manager at American Players Theater, a classical repertory theater in Wisconsin.
-He has worked as an actor in Japan, Germany, Australia, Ireland, and around the United States; and also as a fisherman on Long Island for five seasons
+Jim DeVita, a native of Long Island, NY, is an author, actor, and a theater director.
+He is a core company member and literary manager at American Players Theater.
+He has worked as an actor in Japan, Germany, Australia, Ireland, and around the United States.
+He also worked as a fisherman on Long Island for five seasons.

-Along with his novels, A Winsome Murder, The Silenced, and Blue, Jim has also worked extensively as a playwright for young audiences.
-His work in the field has been acknowledged with The Distinguished Play Award from The American Alliance of Theater and Education; The Intellectual Freedom Award by the Kentucky Council of Teachers of English/Language Arts; the Shubert Fendrich Memorial Playwrighting Contest, and The American Alliance of Theater and Education honored his body of work with the Charlotte B. Chorpenning Award.
+Along with his novels, A Winsome Murder, The Silenced, and Blue, Jim has also worked extensively as a playwright.
+His work in the field has been acknowledged with The Distinguished Play Award from The American Alliance of Theater and Education; The Intellectual Freedom Award by the Kentucky Council of Teachers of English/Language Arts; the Shubert Fendrich Memorial Playwrighting Contest, and The American Alliance of Theater and Education honored his body of work in Youth Theater with the Charlotte B. Chorpenning Award.

-His adult plays include: Learning to Stay, Babylon, Gift of the Magi (a musical adaptation); In Acting Shakespeare; The Desert Queen (the life of Gertrude Bell); Dickens in America; and Waiting for Vern, The Three Musketeers, and a new adaptation of Cyrano de Bergerac.
+His adult plays for the stage include: An Improbable Fiction, Learning to Stay, Christmas in Babylon, Gift of the Magi (a musical adaptation); In Acting Shakespeare; The Desert Queen (the life of Gertrude Bell); Dickens In America; Waiting for Vern, and a new adaptation of Cyrano de Bergerac.

 Jim is also a recipient of the National Endowment for the Arts Literature Fellowship for Fiction.